 Established companies may only use this strategy as it involves high costs and risks.
 However, new companies may also adopt this by being willing to lose money in the short term.

-Penetration pricing allows a company to get a high sales volume quickly.
-As a result, they gain some market share.
-In addition, low prices can also increase brand awareness.
+Penetration pricing allows a company to quickly achieve a high sales volume and gain some market share.
+Low prices can also increase brand awareness.

 However, there are risks.
 For example, profit margins are low, and consumers may perceive the product as low quality.
 In addition, consumer resistance arises when prices are increased in the future.